bookla/video-carousel/README.md

 - Paste input videos into the source folder

 4. <b> Creating a script file  </b>
 &nbsp;Use sheets editor e.g. Google Sheets or Microsoft Excel to create an empty sheet.
 The format of the script file should be as follows.
+Export the file as a Comma-Delimited (.csv) file and name is "script.csv".
+Place the file in the same folder as the two Python files.

 Row | A | B | C | D | E | F | G | H | I | J |
 --------- | ------- | ---------------- | ---------- | --------- | --------- | ---------| --------- | ---------| --------- | ---------: